 The review process can take up to 7 business days.
 Make sure you plan for this processing time.

-Once you have received your I20, you need to prepare your OPT application package.
-You need to send this to USCIS within 30 days of the recommendation 120 being created.
-You do not need to staple your documents together.
+Once you have received your I20, you need to create your online account and file online at https://myaccount.uscis.gov/ You need to do this within 30 days of the recommendation I20 being created.
+Do NOT create the account before you receive your recommendation I20.

 You need to include the following documents in your OPT application package: